Trapped particle evolution driven by residual gas collisions: The Energy Transfer Distribution

 \section{The Energy Transfer Distribution}

 {We now discuss the energy transfer probability distribution from a thermal background to a trapped particle assuming elastic scattering.
 We will neglect inelastic collisions in the transferred energy distribution, because we assume that all inelastic collisions generate trap loss.
-We discuss two methods for finding $P_t(E)$.
-The first method is to compute it from first principles using interaction potentials and quantum scattering calculations.
-The second method is to use a prediction based on quantum diffractive universality, under which interactions between the trapped and background species that are sufficiently dominated by a long range van-der Waals type interaction follow a universal trap depth dependent loss function \cite{Booth2019,Shen_2020}.
+We discuss how to calculate $P_t(E)$ using interaction potentials and quantum scattering calculations.